swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/introduction.md

 ## State of the MLOps process

-This part starts from a Jupyter notebook experiment.
-You will address the following issues:

-- [ ] Notebook can be run but is not adequate for production
-- [ ] Codebase and dataset are not versioned
-- [ ] Model steps rely on verbal communication and may be undocumented
-- [ ] Changes to model are not easily visualized
+This guide begins with a traditional Jupyter notebook approach.
+You will first explore the notebook, identify its limitations for production use, and then progressively turn it into a reproducible, versioned machine learning pipeline.